-As the date of this AIF, the Company has three full-time employees/consultants and eight part-time employees/consultants.
+As the date of this AIF, the Company has 4 part-time employees/consultants.
 The Company has also engaged the consulting firm Kinley Exploration LLC, and its team of seven industry experts who specialize in frontier oil and gas basin development and discoveries, to assist with the technical evaluation of the Licenses.